Learn How You Can Support Survivors of Sexual Misconduct

 Why Is It So Hard for Survivors to Disclose?

-Fear, psychological processing, and cultural norms impact a survivor’s ability and decision to disclose
+Fear, psychological processing, and cultural norms impact a survivor’s ability and decision to disclose.
+Click the toggles below to learn more about these three factors:

 - Fear of not being believed.
 Fear of retaliation.
 Fear of getting the person who assaulted them in trouble.